realsaul00/Breweries/README.md

 # The Top Six
-### Using Python, Machine, and NLP to discover insightful data about the top six brewery cities in the U.S.
+### Using Python, Machine Learning, and NLP to discover insightful data.
 You can download the complete 8260_1.csv file from https://www.kaggle.com/datafiniti/breweries-brew-pubs-in-the-usa

 ### by Saul Tamariz